cloudberrydb/cloudberrydb-site/docs/db-utilities/db-util-gpstop.md

 **`-m`**

 Optional.
-Shuts down a Greenplum coordinator instance that was started in maintenance mode.
+Shuts down a Cloudberry coordinator instance that was started in maintenance mode.

 **`-M fast`**